Ralf Little: Career

 In July 2008, he appeared in 50 Ways to Leave Your Lover, a new play at the Bush Theatre which was revised as 50 Ways to Leave Your Lover at Christmas.
 In September of the same year, he starred in Massive, a BBC comedy about an indie record label.
 Also in 2008, Little became the narrator of Monkey Life, and the second series of Last Man Standing.
 In 2009, he played Clint in Married Single Other, alongside Miranda Raison He also worked on the film Powder.
 In the autumn of 2010, he starred in The Aliens, a British premiere of a new play by Annie Baker, again at the Bush Theatre.
 In 2011, he appeared as Richard Dickens in the comedy series The Café, shown on Sky 1, which he co-wrote with Michelle Terry.

 In 2013, he made a guest appearance in Death in Paradise (series two, episode six), and appeared at the Liverpool Playhouse as the father of a girl with cerebral palsy, in a production of A Day in the Death of Joe Egg.

 In 2014, he appeared in the TV series Our Zoo.
 He also voiced Captain Skip in The Unbeatables, the English version of Argentine animated film Foosball.

 He appeared as the character Steadfast in "Smile", the second episode of the 10th series of the BBC1 series Doctor Who in 2017.

 In August 2018, Little starred as "Alan" in God of Carnage at the Theatre Royal, Bath.

 In October 2019, he was confirmed as the new lead in Death in Paradise, returning to the series as a new character, DI Neville Parker, six years after his one-episode guest appearance.

 In May 2020, Little, alongside his Royle Family co-star Ricky Tomlinson, presented a six-part travel series titled Ricky & Ralf's Very Northern Road Trip for Gold.

 He confirmed a partnership with St. Lucia Distillers and their Chairman's Reserve rum brand, becoming an ambassador for 2023-24.

+In 2026, he played the lead role of Alec Leamas in a production of John Le Carré's The Spy Who Came in from the Cold, which toured the UK between March and August, starting at the Churchill Theatre, Bromley.